diegopacheco/codex-poc/README.md

 * on the backend, it generate a single main.go with all the code (sure I could ask it for refactoring but it could have better default)
 * Backend is very poor on validations and error handling (sure I could ask it for that)
 * When I asked for this: `improve UI: load the logo: logo-app.png on top of the header.tsx` it freaked out completely and generated 3 binary files and fail to create the PR.
 Also created a bug with a image(corrupted).
+* For 99.9% of the time for this POC I used codex on the browser with my GTP Plus subscription, however when I try with my openai api key in my machine and use codex CLI tool(to run local - instead of the cloud) https://github.com/openai/codex where I had the code there already I just asked: `What this project do?` Costed me:
+    * 5 openai API Requests
+    * 10,670 tokens
+    * $0.01
+    * Most of the anwsers was all in the README.md anyways <br/>

+Botton line: I think it is worth it, but can easily be expensive if you are not careful.

 ### Results